Ale-Deto04/SDN-Based_Honeypot/README.md

         └── templates/
 ```

+### Main folders

-- `/Dockerfiles`: contains the container images for the controller, servers, and hosts
+- `/Dockerfiles/`: contains the container images for the controller, servers, and hosts
-- `/Kathara`: contains the Kathará configuration files and the shared scripts
+- `/Kathara/`: contains the Kathará configuration files and the shared scripts
 - `/Kathara/shared/`: contains the `init.sh` script for device initialization and the Python code for the Ryu controller
-- `/Services`: contains the HTTP services deployed on each virtual machine
+- `/Services/`: contains the HTTP services deployed on each virtual machine
+- `/Docs/`: contains the project presentation

 ---